Maximinodotpy/articles/046 - Analog Clock with JavaScript/_blog/article.md

 ## JavaScript for the Analog Clock

-In the JavaScript file we start by getting References for several DOM Nodes that we will need later.
+In the JavaScript file, we start by getting references for several DOM Nodes that we will need later.

 ```js
 const clockNode = document.getElementById('clock')